Mavis Ma

-Mavis Ma (born 1945) is a Taiwanese politician affiliated with the Kuomintang.
+Ma Yi-nan (born 1945) is a Taiwanese politician affiliated with the Kuomintang.
 She is the eldest sister of Ma Ying-jeou, the former president of Taiwan, and the eldest daughter of Ma He-ling.
 She has held positions such as a Central Committee member and Central Review Committee member of the Kuomintang.
 Mavis Ma holds dual citizenship of the Republic of China (Taiwan) and the United States and has lived in the United States for many years.

 Biography

 Mavis Ma was born in Chongqing in China.
 Her father, Ma He-ling, and her mother, Qin Houxiu, met while studying at the Central Political School (now National Chengchi University) during the Second Sino-Japanese War.
 They married in 1944 and Mavis Ma was born in 1945.
 She is the eldest child in the family and the older sister of Ma Ying-jeou.

 At the end of 1945, Ma He-ling and Qin Houxiu moved to Taiwan for work related to post-war recovery.
 They returned to Hunan in 1947, leaving Mavis Ma in the care of her grandmother in Ningxiang, Hunan, where she was raised.

 In 1948, following the outbreak of the Chinese Civil War, Ma He-ling brought his wife and daughter, Mavis Ma, to Taiwan.
 By 1949, they moved to Hong Kong, awaiting the rest of the family’s arrival.

 In 1952, Ma He-ling moved his entire family from Hong Kong to Taiwan.
 Mavis Ma grew up in Taiwan, attending Taipei First Girls' High School and later enrolling at National Taiwan University.
 She initially majored in foreign languages but later transferred to the Department of Plant Pathology and Microbiology, where she graduated.

 In 1966, Mavis Ma was hired by Chen Youming to take a university entrance exam on behalf of a female candidate, Chen Jiaxing.
 However, due to poor results, Chen Jiaxing was not admitted.
 In 1967, Mavis Ma went to the United States to study at the University of Massachusetts Amherst, majoring in biology.
 The same year, the university entrance exam impersonation scandal broke out.
 Mavis Ma was implicated but was not prosecuted.